Miss. R. Coote – Head of Department

 The department aims to encourage students to use their geographical skills and knowledge to enhance their appreciation of the natural world that we live in.
 The wide variety of schemes of work and units studied ensures that students cover all aspects of physical, human and environmental Geography.

-Year 7 and 8 and 3 lessons per fortnight, Year 9 have 4 lessons per fortnight and Key Stage 4 have 5 lessons per fortnight
+Year 7 have 3 lessons per fortnight, Year 8 and 9 have 4 lessons per fortnight and Key Stage 4 have 6 lessons per fortnight.

 The department offers a range of enrichment opportunities for students.
 Field work is an important part of the curriculum.
-Fieldwork trips include a Year Eight trip to Chester Zoo to study endangered species, a Year Nine trip to New Brighton and a Year Ten trip to Formby/Southport to collect primary data.
+Fieldwork trips include a Year Eight trip to Chester Zoo to study endangered species and Year Ten trip to Formby/Southport to collect primary data.
+Year 8 complete a micro-climate study on the school grounds.
 The aim is for students to see real examples of what they have been studying.
+In February 2019, Mr Hynes led a trip to Iceland for 30 Year 10 and 11 pupils to study the different landforms.
+The pupils had an amazing time and the plan is to run the trip every two years.

 Aims of Assessement: